Find a good collection site at the pond. Around the base of plants, rather than open water, tends to be more fruitful.

 Fill a large tray with pond water for each student group.

 Using a fine net, students scoop from the pond or stream near to plants then invert the net into the large tray.

 Alternatively, the teacher collects pond water samples and brings them into the classroom in white tubs (so that the contents can be seen easily).

 Students transfer organisms they find in the large tray to smaller trays with a pipette, then use the magnifiers to look at them closely.

 Students are assisted in identifying the pond invertebrates they find.

 At Central Park pond, we identified Cyclops, freshwater shrimp, worms and Daphnia.
-In our back yard pond we identified Daphnia, leeches, caddisfly larvae and worms.
+In our back yard pond we identified Daphnia, leeches, caddisfly larvae, cyclops, worms, and sometimes stentor.
 At Jericho we identified Daphnia, water beetles, water boatmen, worms and shrimp.
 At Trout Lake we found Daphnia, worms, mosquito larvae, water mites, mayfly nymphs or something similar.
 Water plants and seeds also caught may be identified.

-If the activity is part of a lesson on habitats and food chains, add each organism found to a white board, then with discussion, link who eats who to form a food web.
+Gather as a group and add each organism found to a white board, then with discussion, link who eats who to form a food web.